aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

   --capabilities CAPABILITY_IAM
 ```

+**Note:** The two service pipeline stacks can (optionally) be created concurrently to speed things up.

-Once deployed, you can use the AWS CodePipeline console to see a visualization of each pipeline.
+Once deployed, you can use the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline/) to see a visualization of each pipeline.
 You will see that both are in a failed state.
 The reason for this is that the source CodeCommit repos are still empty, and the CodeCommit source action therefore fails.
 This will be rectified as soon as you push service configuration files to the repos.

 Following completion of these stack builds, your set up will be as shown below: